David Blackwell Ph.D.

 From 1998 to 2002 he served as a Director in KPMG’s Forensic practice and as a Director in PricewaterhouseCoopers’ Financial Advisory Services practice.
 Before his consulting career, Dr. Blackwell served as a Finance professor for 13 years at the University of Georgia, the University of Houston, and Emory University.

-Dr. Blackwell has authored or coauthored publications in the areas of corporate finance, accounting and the management of financial institutions, including one of the country’s leading undergraduate textbooks on financial institutions and markets, Financial Institutions, Markets, and Money (11th edition, 2012) published by Wiley.
-His second textbook, Modern Financial Markets, was published in December 2006.
-His publications have appeared in the leading scholarly journals of Finance and Accounting such as Journal of Finance, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Accounting Research, and Journal of Accounting and Economics.
+Dr. Blackwell has a national reputation as a finance scholar and his published work establishes his expertise on a broad range of topics, including corporate finance, commercial bank management, executive compensation, and securities underwriting.
+His papers on these topics have appeared in the leading scholarly journals of Finance and Accounting such as Journal of Finance, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Accounting Research, and Journal of Accounting and Economics.